Guadalupe

 beverages and snacks in cans, plastic, or paper containers.

-to handle, so unless you have 2 strong individuals to handle your Cooler,
+to handle, so unless you have 2 strong individuals to handle your Cooler

-it's better to use a 50 Quart Cooler or smaller for easier handling and a more enjoyable day of
+it's better to use a 50 Quart Cooler or smaller for easier handling and

 into an inner tube because they're too big or have an odd size that